 - Set up the cell casting module, making sure the glass plates are held tightly.

-- Use pipette to transfer the solution into the space between the two glass plates, until it reaches the middle of the top green bar of the casting frames.
+- Use a pipette to transfer the solution into the space between the two glass plates, until it reaches the middle of the top green bar of the casting frames.

 - Fill the space with isopropanol, then wait for 30min until the gel is polymerized.